 This month, meet our Head of Nutrition and Genetics, Yiannis Mavrommatis.
-Yiannis has been with Nell since the beginning and is the scientific mind behind Body Origin.
+Yiannis has been with Nell since the beginning and is the scientific mind behind the Nutrition & Fitness test.
 He identifies with Nell’s ethos to provide actionable insights to facilitate individuals’ journeys to their ideal health goals.

 Tell us about yourself!